 - If you are on treatment with Insulin (either syringes or insulin pump), it is essential to carry enough supplies with some extras.
 If you are on treatment with oral medicinal products these too should be carried in enough quantities.

-- Consult with your physician and get a detailed prescription with all doses of anti-diabetic medicinal products listed clearly along with doses of any other medicinal products (motion sickness, acidity, diarrhea, constipation, antibiotics, painkillers, etc.) that you may need during the travel period.
+- Consult with your physician and get a detailed prescription with all doses of anti-diabetic medicinal products listed clearly along with doses of any other medicinal products (motion sickness, acidity, diarrhoea, constipation, antibiotics, painkillers, etc.) that you may need during the travel period.

 - Carrying a blood glucose monitoring device is a must along with the required strips, cotton swabs, sanitizers, a waste container to discard used material.
 Do not forget to include a small first aid kit.